-1. Requires that a DCA board must update their required website posting for a person whose license was revoked because they were convicted of a crime, upon receiving from them a certified copy of an expungement order pursuant to PC §1203.4 for the underlying offense, as follows (BPC §493.5(a)):
+1. Requires that a DCA board must update their online license search system posting for a person whose license was revoked because they were convicted of a crime, upon receiving from them a certified copy of an expungement order pursuant to PC §1203.4 for the underlying offense, as follows (BPC §493.5(a)):

 - a.
-If the person reapplies for licensure or has been relicensed, the board must post notification of the expungement order and its date on the website. - b.
-If the person is not currently licensed and does not reapply for licensure, the board must remove the initial posting on its website that the person's license was revoked, and information previously posted regarding arrests, charges and convictions. - 2.
-The website posting must be updated within 90 days of receiving the expungement order, unless prohibited by another law (BPC §493.5(a)). - 3.
-Authorizes a DCA board to charge a reasonable fee to cover the costs associated with the above website update.
+If the person reapplies for licensure or has been relicensed, the board must post notification of the expungement order and its date. - b.
+If the person is not currently licensed and does not reapply for licensure, the board must remove the initial posting that the person's license was revoked, and information previously posted regarding arrests, charges and convictions. - 2.
+The online license search system posting must be updated within 90 days of receiving the expungement order, unless prohibited by another law (BPC §493.5(a)). - 3.
+Sets a fee of \$25 to the applicant to cover reasonable costs associated with this workload.
 (BPC §493.5(b))